Reporting Child Abuse - Georgia

 Links to the specific sections of the official Georgia Code online are not available.
 The mandatory reporting statute is found in Title 19 (Domestic Relations), Chapter 7 (Parent and Child Relationship Generally), Article 1 (General Provisions), Section 19-7-5.
-To access the entire Georgia Chapter on Child Abuse, follow:
+To access the entire Georgia Code on Child Abuse, follow:

 Links to the specific sections summarized above, including definitions, in an unofficial version of the Code online, are available as follows: